day8/re-frame/docs/data-oriented-design.md

 This data must be in a specific format - it must conform to a DSL - and there must be an interpreter for this DSL.
 When you feed correctly formated data into the interpreter, it is executed.
 "Data is code" for this interpreter.

-Okay, we'll cycle back this in a minute.
+Okay, we'll cycle back to this in a minute.
 But first ...

 `Events` are cardinal to re-frame.
 As you create a re-frame app, you design just the right set of them.
 These events will model "intent" - mostly the user's.